About Knapp House

 Requisitioned during World War II to accommodate a boy's school from Surrey, the family continued to run it as a school after the War and it became known as Kestrels, a small prep school with an illustrious alumni.

-Mike and Michele Maltby moved into this lovely Exmoor House eight years ago after careers in the Royal Navy and television.
+Mike and Michele Maltby moved into this lovely Exmoor House eleven years ago after careers in the Royal Navy and television.